 Via di Santa Maria dell'Anima, 30, 00186 Rome

-Finishing the list of amazing Rome rooftop restaurants is Acquaroof: a modern fine dining restaurant and bar, set on top of the fantastic boutique hotel The First Luxury Art Hotel.
-It is har to say what is most pretty, the decoration or the amazing views over Rome.
+Finishing the list of amazing Rome rooftop restaurants is Acquaroof: a modern fine dining restaurant and bar, set on top of the fantastic boutique hotel The First Roma Arte.
+It is hard to say what is most pretty, the decoration or the amazing views over Rome.

 Up here you can enjoy creativity, both in terms of food and drinks.
 The cocktail experience is something extra, with crafted creations taking inspiration from both the classics and the ocean.